Lynnette shares tips to protect your credit rating during the COVID-19 pandemic.

 Get this, the Consumer Financial Protection Bureau recently said, ” We’re not going to really slap the hand of creditors who don’t exactly abide by that rule that’s been changed.
 We’re not going to really enforce things on that front.”

-That got the attention of a lot of consumer protection groups, as well as some state attorneys general.
+That got the attention of a lot of consumer protection groups, as well as Commercial Law After Brexit.
 They basically wrote a letter to the CFPB and said, “Hey, what gives?
 We need to protect consumers and their credit rating during this COVID 19 outbreak and this emergency because we have over 30 million people who’ve already applied for unemployment insurance, and we know there’s been all of this turmoil in the economy.”

 This is an issue that I want you to keep an eye on.
 If you work out a deal with one of your creditors, make sure you get everything in writing, again, so you’ll have some proof of that, right?
 Then keep hold of your records and maintain all documentation in case anything happens down the road.